Mu-L/nimbus-jose-jwt/README.md

 ## Full compact JOSE and JWT support

-Create, serialise and process compact-encoded:
+Create, parse and process:

-* Plain (unsecured) JOSE objects
+* JOSE secured objects:
+  * With compact URL-safe serialisation:
     * JSON Web Signature (JWS) objects
     * JSON Web Encryption (JWE) objects
+    * Unsecured (alg=none) JOSE objects
+    * Signed, encrypted and unsecured JSON Web Tokens (JWTs)
+* With JSON serialisation:
+  * JWS JSON objects with one or more signatures
+  * JWE JSON objects with one or more recipients
 * JSON Web Key (JWK) objects and JWK sets
-* Plain, signed and encrypted JSON Web Tokens (JWTs)

-The less frequently used alternative JSON encoding is on the road map.

 ## Supported JOSE algorithms